CLEANER COMMUNITIES = STRONGER ECONOMY

 Population Growth Raises the Stakes

-South Carolina’s population has grown by about 24 percent over the past two decades, yet the amount of litter collected has not increased at the same pace.
-Lyles said that trend suggests education and prevention efforts are helping reduce littering behavior.
+South Carolina’s population has grown by approximately 24 percent over the past two decades.
+Furthermore, the amount of litter collected has not increased at the same pace.
+Consequently, that trend suggests education and prevention efforts are helping reduce littering behavior across the state.
+Therefore, the statewide approach is working — but the challenge is consequently growing.

-However, with projections showing the state could add another one million residents in the next 15 years, maintaining that progress will require continued collaboration between businesses, government agencies and residents.
+With projections showing the state could add another one million residents in the next 15 years, maintaining that progress will require continued collaboration.
+Furthermore, businesses, government agencies, and residents must all consequently play an active role.
+Therefore, the pressure on South Carolina litter prevention programs will only increase as the population grows.

 “We can’t keep playing defense by only picking up litter,” Lyles said.
 “We have to focus on prevention.”